 - Red peppers - use any other vegetables that stir-fry well, including courgette/zucchini or green beans.
 You may also choose to omit the veggies and serve some different veggies on the side.

-Mix the soy sauce, honey, sweet chilli sauce, brown sugar, and rice vinegar/apple cider vinegar in a small jug or bowl and set aside.
+Step 1: Make the sauce by mixing the soy sauce, honey, sweet chilli sauce, brown sugar, and rice vinegar/apple cider vinegar in a small jug or bowl and set aside.

-Mix a little garlic powder and white pepper with the cornflour/cornstarch in a bowl and add the chicken pieces.
+Step 2: Mix a little garlic powder and white pepper with the cornflour/cornstarch in a bowl and add the chicken pieces.
 Mix with your hands until the chicken is evenly coated with cornflour.

-Place a frying pan on a medium to high heat and add the oil.
+Step 3: Place a frying pan on a medium to high heat and add the oil.
 Add the chicken pieces when the oil is hot and cook for a couple of minutes on each side.
 Remove the chicken from the pan when it starts to turn brown and crisp up and set aside.

 Top tip: check the chicken is done by cutting into the largest piece.
 If the flesh is white and opaque you are good to go.
 If it is pink and translucent cook it for a little longer.

-Carefully remove most of the oil from the pan or add 1 tablespoon of oil to a fresh pan.
+Step 4: Carefully remove most of the oil from the pan or add 1 tablespoon of oil to a fresh pan.
 Place the pan on a medium to high heat and add the garlic, chilli and ginger and fry for 1 minute until fragrant.
 Then add the red peppers and fry for a few minutes until they begin to soften.

 Important safety tip: Be very careful when removing the hot oil from the pan.
 Ensure it does not come into contact with water and carefully pour it into a Pyrex heat-proof jug or bowl and set it aside in a place where there is no risk of it being knocked over by you or anyone else in your household.
 Do not pour it down the sink.
 Instead, transfer it to a container with a lid when it is cool and dispose of it in your normal waste bin.

-Pour on the sauce and let it reduce for a few seconds.
+Step 5: Pour on the sauce and let it reduce for a few seconds.
 Add the cooked chicken pieces and serve immediately with rice topped with spring onions/scallions and sesame seeds.

 - Don't skip the cornflour/cornstarch - it gives the chicken its crispy coating and is worth a few extra minutes and an additional bowl to wash up.